A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

-But the moment when an individual is spotted is no more privileged as a starting point than the moment when an officer makes a stop decision.
+But the moment when an individual is spotted is no more statistically privileged as a starting point than the moment when an officer makes a stop decision.
 One could similarly measure cumulative discrimination that includes the stop decision itself, either in terms of the \(\te\) or the \(\cdes\).
 For the \(\te\), as above, we imagine time starting immediately after a potential police encounter, with the first-stage decision indicating whether an individual was stopped (among a population of individuals spotted by the officer).
 For the \(\cdes\), we back up the clock once again and imagine the first-stage decision indicating whether an individual was spotted by an officer, among an even larger population of people walking through the neighborhood where the officer patrols.
-Figure~\ref{fig:cde-te} provides a graphical depiction of this interchangeability.
+Figure~\ref{fig:cde-te} provides a graphical depiction of this interchangeability.\footnote{ The formalism above shows a certain statistical equivalence between estimands having different starting points of the decision-making process.
+Nonetheless, the choice of starting point corresponds to measuring discrimination across different parts of the process, and so different estimands are relevant in different contexts.
+As such, we do not assert any normative ordering among them. }